lehmannrobb/book_log/README.md

 ```

 ## Use
-Search for a book from the library and find the book you would like to add to list, click the '+' button to add to your list
+Search for a book from the library and find the book you would like to add to list, click the '+' button to add to your list or click the same button to remove from your list.